Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Low-rank approximation with constraints

-\paragraph{New alternating-projection algorithms.} We suggest a way to reduce the complexity of the two successive projections \textit{below} the cost of the nonnegative projection.
-The \textsc{vol} and \textsc{pvol} methods operate by adaptively sampling $\mathcal{O}(mr + nr)$ elements of a matrix, which means that we need not spend $\mathcal{O}(mnr)$ operations to explicitly multiply the factors of the rank-$r$ matrix for the nonnegative projection.
-Instead, we can proceed directly to the low-rank projection step, compute each of the required elements with $\mathcal{O}(r)$ operations and make them nonnegative on the fly.
-This gives the total asymptotic complexity of $\mathcal{O}(m r^2 + n r^2)$ operations per iteration.
+\paragraph{New alternating-projection algorithms} We suggest a way to reduce the complexity of the two successive projections \emph{below} the cost of the nonnegative projection.\footnote{The same ideas are applicable to other entrywise constraints.} The \textsc{vol} and \textsc{pvol} methods operate by adaptively sampling $\mathcal{O}(mr + nr)$ elements of a matrix, which means that $\mathcal{O}(mnr)$ operations need not be spent to form the full matrix for the nonnegative projection.
+Instead, we can compute each required element with $\mathcal{O}(r)$ operations and make it nonnegative on the fly.
+This gives the asymptotic complexity of $\mathcal{O}(m r^2 + n r^2)$ operations per AP iteration.

-The hidden constant in the complexity estimate depends on the number of times the index sets $I$ and $J$ need to be updated.
-We can expect to reduce the number of these updates if we use the previously computed $I$ and $J$ as the starting index sets for the next step---we shall call this the \textit{warm-start} version of \textsc{vol} and \textsc{pvol} as opposed to the \textit{cold-start} version, where we always generate new random $I$ and $J$.
+The hidden constant here depends on the number of times the index sets $I$ and $J$ need to be updated.
+We can expect to reduce the number of these updates if we use the previously computed $I$ and $J$ as the starting index sets for the next step --- we shall call this approach \emph{warm-start} as opposed to the \emph{cold-start} approach, where we always start with new random $I$ and $J$.